Bake or Break

 Before we get too far, the first thing we should cover is what kinds of cookie doughs lend themselves well to freezing.
 The answer is that most cookie doughs, especially those with plenty of butter and fat, will freeze.
 Some just perform better than others.
 Most cookies can be categorized as drop cookies, slice-and-bake cookies, and cut-out cookies.

 Drop cookies, which are those that are scooped and dropped onto a baking pan, are generally considered the best candidates for freezing.
 They’re likely the simplest overall from freezing to baking.
 We’re talking chocolate chip cookies, peanut butter cookies, and oatmeal cookies.
-Possibly my most frequently frozen cookies are my Favorite Chocolate Chip Cookies, which you can see here in these photos.
+(Possibly my most frequently frozen cookies are my favorite chocolate chip cookies, because the recipe makes a huge batch!)

 Most cookies fall into the drop cookies category, so learning how to freeze that type of dough will easily keep your freezer stocked with plenty of dough just waiting to be turned into freshly baked cookies!